 Auctions aren't the only instance in which donors might receive something in return for a contribution.
 Your nonprofit may send out thank you gifts, such as mugs, T-shirts, or tote bags.
 Unless they're of token value or low cost, these also need to be subtracted out of any claimed contribution.

 The confusion here tends to arise as to what is "token" or "low cost."
-According to the IRS, for 2011, goods or services that bear your organization's logo can be considered "token" if they cost your organization no more than $9.70 and the contribution you received was at least $48.50.
-And an item is considered "low cost" if its FMV was either 2% of the donor's payment or $97, whichever is less.
-(You probably won't find your nonprofit offering many gifts worth as much as $97 -- the donor would need to give at least $4,850 in 2011.)
-Note: For 2012, these amounts will go up to $9,90, $49.50, and $105.
+According to the IRS, for 2017, goods or services that bear your organization's logo can be considered "token" if they cost your organization no more than $10.70 to produce and the contribution you received was at least $53.50.
+And an item is considered "low cost" if its FMV was either 2% of the donor's payment or $107, whichever is less.

 To avoid having to advise donors of the value of these thank-you gifts (and their having to subtract that amount out), keep an eye on the prospective gifts' cost as well as their fair market value.
 Take note of the benefits of creating logo merchandise for purposes of qualifying for the token exception.
 Then, when offering gifts in return for suggested donations, be sure to calculate their relative values so as to come within the IRS exceptions.